This is an older version of the TAO User Guide, click here for the documentation of the most recent release, TAO 3.3.

 What is a Delivery?

 "A delivery is the process that coordinates the rendering and delivery of tests and the evaluation of responses to interactions to produce scores and feedback." - Based on the Question and Test Interoperability standard, published by IMS Global

-In practice, a delivery is the assembly of all the information required to assign and send out Tests to selected Test-takers.
-This includes such information as the Test which is to be delivered, the group of Test-Takers to receive the Test, and the circumstances (in particular the time frame) in which the Test may be taken.
+A delivery is the assembly of all information required to assign and send out tests to selected Test-takers.
+This includes such information as the exact Test to be delivered, the exact group of Test-takers to receive the test, and the circumstances (in particular the time frame) in which the Test may be taken.

-Deliveries effectively define the life cycle of an item session (i.e. the time between Test-takers starting an item and finishing it).
-This cycle begins when the Test-taker becomes eligible for a Test Delivery, a condition that is set during the actual authoring of the Delivery.
-In simple terms, the cycle continues through the Test-taker's completing of the Tests selected, and ends when Test Results for all interactions are determined.
-In some instances, more than one attempt to interact may be allowed, and the Delivery life cycle continues until no remaining attempts are permitted.
-The cycle finishes when the results are recorded; these may or may not be displayed to the Test-Taker, but they are made available to at least the test administrator after the life cycle is complete.
+Deliveries effectively define the lifecycle of an item session.
+This cycle begins when the Test-taker becomes eligible for Test Delivery, a condition that is set during the actual authoring of the delivery.
+In simplest terms, the cycle continues through the Test-taker's interaction with the Test's Items selected for the candidate, and ends when Test Results for all interactions are determined.
+In some instances, more than one attempt to interact may be allowed.
+In such cases, the Delivery lifecycle continues until there are no remaining attempts permitted.
+The cycle finishes when the results are recorded; these may or may not be displayed to the Test-taker, but they are definitely made available to the test administrator after the lifecycle is complete.